signavio/tech-blog/_posts/2017-08-10-kotlin-dropwizard-jooq-guice.md

 		return new PersonOutput(UUID.randomUUID(), new Address("UK"));
 	}
 ```
-Here I am using all 3 of my Kotlin classes in Java, I simply has to import them as I would a normal Java class.
+Here I am using all 3 of my Kotlin classes in Java, I simply have to import them as I would a normal Java class.

 #### Enabling jackson to parse Kotlin objects